 About This Chapter

-Cardiovascular System - Chapter Summary and Learning Objectives
+The Human Cardiovascular System - Blood & Heart - Chapter Summary and Learning Objectives

 Heart disease is prevalent in our society today.
 There are many forms of heart disease and many problems that can affect your heart and circulatory system.
 Heart trouble can cause a range of other health issues, too.
 Without this powerful muscle and all its components working properly, a person cannot live a full life.
 In this chapter, we will focus on studying the cardiovascular system, including an in-depth look at the heart.
 You'll see how this system works and how it might fail.
 Some of the things you'll get to study in these lessons include: